sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_entity_framework_core.md

 3. Using .NET 8 syntax for namespaces, i.e. removing braces `{}` and replace with `;`.

 ## TODO: 2.
 Finish WhoOwesWhatContext
+Finish the .NET 8 `WhoOwesWhatContext` class.
+Start with the `DbSet`'s.
+Keep relations to mapping Attributes in the entities where that is applicable.
+Add missing relations or more complex relations later when needed.

+1. Copy & paste the DbSets from the .NET Framework 4.8.1 project.
+2. Make sure that the `Payer` and `Consumer` classes are added to the `OnModelBuilder` method so that these classes can reference the abstract class (entity) `Transaction`.

 ## TODO: 3.
 Inject DbContext